 A different way to change your scrolling habits.

-I deleted Instagram — the app I was most drawn to — and gave myself a small, intentional window to use it, rather than having constant access.
+I had tried to cut back before, but nothing really changed.
+So, I did something different.
+I put clear boundaries in place.
+I restricted Instagram, the app I was most drawn to, and gave myself a small, intentional window to use it, rather than having constant access.

-This doesn’t mean you have to step away from social media completely — especially if it’s part of your work — but instead finding a way to use it more intentionally outside of work, without it taking over.
+This doesn’t mean you have to step away from social media completely, especially if it’s part of your work, but instead finding a way to use it more intentionally outside of work, without it taking over.

 As a physiotherapist, I couldn’t ignore what was happening alongside this.
 The tension patterns.
 The mental overload.
 The constant stimulation my body had been sitting in.
 What started as a way to change a habit became a deeper understanding of how closely our digital behaviours are tied to our nervous system.

-Studio Slow brings this together.
+Studio Slow brings these areas togther.

 Or, if you’d prefer something smaller to begin with, there’s a simple 5-minute reset you can return to anytime.